Datapoint: Datapoint 2200 and the Intel 8008

 Having raised $4 million in an IPO in August 1969, selling over the counter for $8, by August 1970 the shares were selling at $45.

 Ray and Roche wanted to develop a new, more intelligent terminal, and employed a trio of engineers who knew each other from their interests in amateur radio: Victor Poor, Harry Pyle and undergraduate Jonathan Schmidt.
 The company began development on the Datapoint 2200, its most popular product and credited by some historians as the invention of the personal computer.

 While working his notice from Maryland-based Frederick Electronics during the 1969 Thanksgiving holiday, Poor and Pyle developed the underlying instruction set architecture of the processor on a living room floor.
 This enabled Phil Ray and Gus Roche to design and develop the mass-produced programmable 2200, which could load various emulations stored on cassette tapes.
 Some users of the terminals chose to use them as simple programmable computers instead.

 The original 2200 processor board was a serial design using standard TTL and Intel shift registers for memory.

 In December 1969 Poor joined CTC as Technical Director, employing Pyle within his team and sponsoring Schmidt through his degree.

 CTC did not believe it could meet its design goals for the CPU built from discrete TTL chips.
 Ray and Roche asked how much of their design could fit onto a microprocessor chip.
 Poor and Pyle developed a project that would cost $100,000 to place their architecture onto silicon and into production.

 Ray and Roche arranged dinner with Robert Noyce, the President of Intel, along with the President of Texas Instruments.
-Having pre-drawn the schematic for the microprocessor on two postcards, Ray gave one to each of his guests, and then made a bet: that the first company to build a computer on a chip (microprocessor) would forgive Datapoint their outstanding invoice.
+Having pre-drawn the schematic for the microprocessor on two postcards, Ray gave one to each of his guests, and then made a bet: that the first company to build a computer on a chip (microprocessor) would forgive Datapoint its outstanding invoice.
 In part this was fiscally driven, as both supplier debts were large, and the annulment of either would mean that CTC could avoid a follow-on offering.
 Noyce initially questioned the approach, suggesting that development of the microprocessor would reduce Intel's sales of their dumb shift registers, but eventually agreed to the deal.